Batman v Superman is a film which has divided fans, critics and the comic book community at large.

 Bruce Wayne isn’t an alcoholic but…

-Much has been made of Bruce Wayne’s alcoholism in this film.
+Much has been made of Bruce Wayne’s alcoholism in Batman v Superman.
 He tells Lex he’s only attending a party for the free drinks, Alfred complains that the wine cellar is empty, and the man once billed as the world’s greatest detective seems to have lost a huge chunk of his IQ.
 All the pieces seem to fit.
 Yet what if the truth is far sadder?
 What if it’s Alfred who has a drinking problem?

 When Bruce is at that party and chatting with Alfred on his radio, we see Alfred gulping down what appears to be a whiskey.
 Wait, Alfred’s drinking whilst he’s supposed to be working?!
 Bruce also mentions how Alfred’s abilities and speed have diminished (something Alfred chalks up to age), and it’s Alfred who complains that the wine cellar is empty.
 Why does he care since it isn’t his?
 He even looks at an empty bottle on a table, lamenting its loss.
 It’s possible that Alfred is recovering from a booze-fuelled blackout.
 Oh Alfred, get some help…